 Aug.
 25, 2008 -- People who breathe burning incense over long periods have an increased risk of developing certain cancers, even if they don't smoke cigarettes, a new study shows.

 Long-term exposure to incense fumes was associated with an increased risk for most upper respiratory cancers, as well as squamous cell lung cancer, the study shows.
-Squamous cell lung cancer is most common type of
+Squamous cell lung cancer is most common type of lung cancer in smokers.

 "The findings from this study and the experimental research are sufficient to recommend that people avoid prolonged use of incense in areas where they spend a lot of time, like living rooms," Friborg says.

 Daily Incense Use Common

 Used since biblical times, incense is still an integral part of daily life in large parts of Asia and India.
 And many people in the U.S. and other Western countries also burn incense on a daily basis.

 A wide variety of plants and oils are used to make incense.
 When burned, many of these mixtures have been shown to produce some of the same carcinogens that are found in cigarette smoke.